QuantiusBenignus/BlahST/README.md

 ### Principle of operation
 The work is done by the *ws[r]i* script, similar to the one in [Blurt](https://github.com/QuantiusBenignus/blurt/) - a simple GNOME extension for speech-to-text input.
-The actuall heavy lifting is performed by whisper.cpp which must be precompiled on your Linux system or available as a [server](https://github.com/ggerganov/whisper.cpp/tree/master/examples/server) instance on your LAN.
+The heavy lifting is performed by whisper.cpp which must be precompiled on your Linux system or available as a [server](https://github.com/ggerganov/whisper.cpp/tree/master/examples/server) instance on your LAN.
 The idea here is to not even write an extension like Blurt.
 Just use a pair of hotkeys to start and stop recording from the microphone and send the recorded speech to whisper.cpp which dumps transcribed text into the clipboard.

-When speech input is initiated with a hotkey, a microphone indicator icon appears in the top bar and is shown for the duration of the recording (can be interupted with another hotkey).
+When speech input is initiated with a hotkey, a microphone indicator appears in the top bar and is shown for the duration of the recording (can be interupted with another hotkey).
-The disappearance of the microphone icon from the top bar indicates that the process is completed and `wsi` or `wrsi` has "blurted" a snippet of text that can be pasted from the clipboard.
-(Note that on slower systems there may be a slight delay after the microphone icon disappears and before the text reaches the clipboard due to the time needed for transcription.
-On my computer it is less than 300 ms for an average paragraph of spoken text).
+The disappearance of the microphone icon from the top bar indicates completion and the transcribed text can be pasted from the clipboard.
+On slower systems there may be a slight delay after the microphone icon disappears and before the text reaches the clipboard due to longer transcription time.
+On my computer, via the whisper.cpp server API, it is less than 150 ms (300 ms with local whisper.cpp) for an average paragraph of spoken text.

-If one fancies keyboard-only operation and wants to paste with the standard `CTRL+V` for example, then they can use the `wrsi` script, which uses the standard clipboard under X11 and Wayland (while `wsi` uses the PRIMARY sellection and text is pasted with the middle mouse button).
-In this case, one can relegate the speech recording to hotkeys triggered with the right hand.
+For keyboard-only operation, with the standard `CTRL+V` for example, one can use the `wrsi` script, which uses the standard clipboard under X11 and Wayland (while `wsi` uses the PRIMARY sellection and text is pasted with the middle mouse button).
+For left-hand paste, speech recording can be relegated to hotkeys triggered with the right hand.
 For example I have setup the "+" and "Insert" keys on the numeric keypad since I do not use it.
 (One user cleverly [remaped the CAPS lock key instead](https://github.com/QuantiusBenignus/blurt/issues/5#issuecomment-1966499165)).

 ### SYSTEM SETUP